ChiaraZizza/Sounds-of-Sorting/README.md

 # Sounds-of-Sorting

 Description: This code builds both a visualizer and audibilizer for six algorithims: Bubble Sort, Insertion Sort, Merge Sort, Quick Sort, Selection Sort, and Shell Sort.
-It was written in Java using the Eclipse IDE, JUnit Testing, and Java interfaces.
+It was written in Java using the Eclipse IDE, JUnit Testing, the List interface, and recursion.

 Contributors: Ella Nicolson and Chiara Zizza